 To the best of our knowledge, this report is complete and accurate and is in accordance with generally recognized actuarial practices and methods.
-Both of the undersigned are Enrolled Actuaries, members of the American Academy of Actuaries and meet all of the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
-In addition, both are independent of KPPA and are experienced in performing valuations for large public retirement systems.
+Mr. White and Ms. Shaw are Enrolled Actuaries.
+All of the undersigned are members of the American Academy of Actuaries and meet all of the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+In addition, all three are independent of KPPA and are experienced in performing valuations for large public retirement systems.
 This communication shall not be construed to provide tax advice, legal advice or investment advice.